The Toast of New York: Production

 The film was originally announced as The Robber Barons to star Robert Donat who had just made Count of Monte Cristo for producer Edward Small.

 Filming was meant to take four weeks but ended up taking fifteen with Arnold on $10,000 a week, half of which went to B. P. Schulberg who owned his contract.
 Costing Small this much money gave satisfaction to Arnold, who had been rejected by the producer seeking his representation as an agent in 1918.
 Costs blew out on the production and there ended up being at least seven writers on the script.

 Reception

+Critical

 Reviews were mixed.
 Frank S. Nugent wrote that it was "only moderately entertaining" and "a familiar formula Arnold show."
 Variety called it "good entertainment despite its inanities, extravagances and exaggerations."
 Harrison's Reports wrote that it was "lacking in dramatic force" and had unsympathetic characters but offered "several thrilling moments."
 Russell Maloney of The New Yorker called the story "fumbling and aimless" and found "shocking anachronisms" in the dialogue, concluding, "Not recommended."

+Modern Screen’s Leo Townsend wrote that the film was "well-knit screen entertainment" but questioned its historical accuracy.
+He commented that Edward Arnold’s performance was "a duplicate of his Diamond Jim Brady" (in 1935’s Diamond Jim) and that "Grant adds to his acting stature with each performance and Miss Farmer, the most un-Hollywoodish looking girl in town, makes her role outstanding."

+Box office

 The film was a commercial disappointment, losing $530,000, making it RKO's biggest money loser of the year.
 This led to Edward Small leaving RKO and returning to United Artists.